Gealber/dht/doc/adnl/adnl-udp.md

 1. Basics about UDP, a formal description of it can be found in [RFC 768](https://datatracker.ietf.org/doc/html/rfc768), but any programming language has an implementation of it.
 Even the formal description is quite short, UDP is basic.
 2. TL serializer and parser.
 ADNL uses [TL(Type Language)](https://core.telegram.org/mtproto/TL) to serialize the data that will be transmitted.
 This is quite particular way of serialization, so not sure if you will find a great variety of libraries that implement it.
 Here I list you the ones I found:
     1. [(Go) xssnick/tonutils-go/tl](https://github.com/xssnick/tonutils-go/tree/master/tl).
-    2. [(Go) in this repository](https://github.com/Gealber/dht/tree/master/tl) you can also find one I wrote, still with a lot of cases missing.
+    2. [(Go) in this repository](https://github.com/Gealber/dht/tree/master/tl) you can also find one I wrote, which is a work in progress incomplete and with bugs.
     3. [(C++) ton-blockchain/ton/tl](https://github.com/ton-blockchain/ton/tree/master/tl).
 This would be your source of truth I think.
     4. [(Rust) ston-fi/tonlib-rs/src/tl](https://github.com/ston-fi/tonlib-rs/tree/main/src/tl).
 3. Get familiar with [ECDH which stands for Elliptic Curve Diffie-Helman](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman), not in depth but at least try to understand a basic example of it.
 I think the best resources I found for it at the moment are these: